ishe19/Smatech_POS_Mobile/README.md

 # Smatech POS Mobile App

-## This is a kotlin based Point Of Sale (POS) application that utilises the most basic form of MVVM architecture and state management.
+**Smatech POS** is a Kotlin-based Point of Sale (POS) application that leverages a simple implementation of the **MVVM architecture** for clean separation of concerns and efficient state management.
+This app is designed to provide a seamless experience for managing products, orders, and receipts.

+---

 ## Features

+### 1. **Product Management**
-- Get a list of products from the REST API
+- Fetch a dynamic list of products from a REST API.
-- Searching for a product among the products
+- Search for specific products using intuitive search functionality.
-- Viewing products in detail
+- View detailed information for each product, including price and descriptions.

+### 2. **Cart Functionality**
-- Adding products to a shopping cart
+- Add selected products to a shopping cart.
+- Easily view and manage items in the cart before placing an order.

+### 3. **Order Placement**
-- Placing orders to the server
+- Place orders directly to the server for real-time processing.

+### 4. **Receipt Management**
-- Viewing receipts of past orders
+- View a comprehensive history of past orders with itemized details.
-- Generating PDF for receipts
+- Generate professional PDF receipts for easy sharing or printing.

+---

 ## Dependencies